 When Does Mobile App Software Qualify as a Medical Device?

-Medical device app compliance
+Medical device apps

 Mobile apps have become integral to various aspects of our lives, including healthcare.
 As a medical app development specialist, we often encounter questions about which mobile apps qualify as medical devices.
 This article provides guidance for organisations that are considering developing a health or medical app to determine if their software meets the criteria for a medical device.